ULStats/MA4128Assessment-2018/CianHoward_Kx.md

   ⋅⋅*Volume – Daily volumes of 1.6 TB of streaming data per day.
   ⋅⋅*Scale – From Raspberry Pi, edge devices to 20,000 cores on AWS Cloud.
   ⋅⋅*Performance – Top performing time-series database according to STAC Research.
-  ⋅⋅*Latency – Sub-millisecond latency for streaming event processing.
+  ⋅⋅Latency – Sub-millisecond latency for streaming event processing.

 One feature that really sets Kx apart is its ability to combine streaming, in-memory and historical data in one simple and unified platform; there is no requirement to acquire disparate components to build a hybrid solution.